 The exercise stress test measures heart rate, blood pressure, and electrocardiographic changes while a patient is performing physically, usually walking on a treadmill.
 It can help determine heart failure symptoms.
 Doctors also use exercise tests to evaluate long-term outlook and the effects of particular treatments.
 A stress test may be done using echocardiography or may be done with nuclear imaging (called myocardial perfusion imaging).

 Heart failure is classified into four stages (Stage A through Stage D) that reflect the development and progression of the condition.
 Treatment depends on the stage of heart failure.

-Stage A is not technically heart failure but indicates that a patient is at high risk for developing it.
+Stage A indicates that a patient is at high risk for developing it.
 In Stage B, the patient has had damage to the heart (for example, from a heart attack), but no symptoms of heart failure.
 In Stage C, heart failure symptoms manifest.

 Stage D is advanced heart failure accompanied by symptoms that may be difficult to manage with standard drug treatments and may require more technologically complex care (defibrillators, mechanical pumps, heart transplantation).
 The American Heart Association (AHA) emphasizes the importance of a patient-centered approach to treatment decisions.
 People with advanced heart failure should have ongoing honest discussions with their health care providers concerning their personal preferences and quality of life goals.